Cosmetic Gynaecology Clinic

 There are several types of surgeries, under the umbrella of vaginal cosmetic surgery and some of them include:

-A space is created between the bladder and the rectum and skin grafts are created to cover a mould that is inserted into the space.
+- McIndoe Technique - A space in created between the bladder and rectum, a mould covered with skin graft is inserted into the space created

 As is with any type of surgery, you will be asked to undergo extensive examination, because the surgeon will need to not only assess the condition that you might be suffering from, but also decide the precise course of action.
 You will be asked to undergo some standard tests, such as blood tests and the surgeon will have to ensure that you are in good enough health to undergo the decided procedure.